UW-Macrostrat/map-ingestion/README.md

 **3. Import shapefile data table(s) of interest into PostgreSQL**

-*NOTE: If doing this for the first time, first download the [Burwell Repository](https://github.com/UW-Macrostrat/burwell), and save the folder as `burwell` on your machine.*
+*NOTE: If doing this for the first time, download the [Burwell Repository](https://github.com/UW-Macrostrat/burwell), and save the folder as `burwell` on your machine.*

 Run the following commands in terminal: